Nemocas/AbstractAlgebra.jl/docs/src/univpolynomial.md

 exponent vectors will still be accepted.
 The exponent vectors are simply padded out to the full number of variables behind the scenes.

-## Generic sparse distributed multivariable polynomial types
+## Generic sparse distributed universal multivariable polynomial types

 AbstractAlgebra provides a generic universal polynomial type `Generic.UnivPoly{T, U}` where `T` is the type of elements of the coefficient ring and `U` is the type of